arohner/spectrum/README.md

 ## Unknown

 Spectrum doesn't insist that every var be spec'd immediately.
-There is a specific spec, `unknown` used in places where we don't know type, for example as the return value of an un-spec'd function.
-Passing unknown to a spec'd function is treated as a less severe error than a 'real' type error, for example passing an int to a function expecting keyword?.
+There is a specific spec, `c/unknown` used in places where we don't know type, for example as the return value of an un-spec'd function.
+Passing unknown to a spec'd function is treated as a less severe error than a 'real' type error, for example passing an `int` to a function expecting `keyword?`.
 Use configuration, described in the next section, to remove unknowns if desired.

 The return value of un-spec'd functions is `unknown`, and in general, unknown does not conform to any spec except `any?`.

 ## Configuration

+(Planned.
+TBD.
+Didn't mean to commit this, leaving for informational purposes)

 Spectrum has configurable warning levels.
 Every check 'error' has :type and :level, indicating the kind of error, and the author's